 Review of Jyll Bradley exhibition at The Exchange, Penzance for Art Monthly in April 2010.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. exhibition solo show with images, light boxes and texts, also giving an insight into the decay of the Cornish flower industry Jyll Bradleyartist
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. exhibition solo show with images, light boxes and texts, also giving an insight into the decay of the Cornish flower industry Jyll Bradleyartist

 The exhibition opens with The Exchange, a vinyl text, which, as the exhibition's overall title suggests, serves to name the place (the gallery was previously a telephone exchange) and set a scene.
 We read part of a letter from Proust who advises his unknown correspondent: “You would do well to keep them in suspense ... after a bit of hesitation give in a bit of yourself.”